 How to Initiate a Full System Recovery on Toshiba Notebooks

-Make sure your machine is plugged in, press the power button.
+Make sure your machine is plugged in, then press the power button.
 Watch the monitor as your machine begins to power up.
-When you see a "F-11" flash on the screen, press the F-11 key once or twice, then wait.
+When you see an F-11 message flash on the screen, press the F-11 function key once or twice, then wait.

 - Power off your notebook.